VladislavYeremeyev/eslint-plugin-lodash-to-native/docs/rules/map.md

 # Rule that suggests to use native Array.prototype.map method

-Please describe the origin of the rule here.

 ## Rule Details

-This rule aims to...
+This rule aims to enforce using native Array.prototype.map instead of using Lodash map method, if it is possible.

 Examples of **incorrect** code for this rule: